Generic Name: LORAZEPAM - ORAL Pronounced: (lor-AYE-zeh-pam) Ativan Oral Uses

-certain natural chemical (GABA) in the brain.
+enhancing the effects of a certain natural chemical in the body

-How To Use Ativan Inj
+How To Use Ativan Oral

 response to treatment.

 This medication may cause withdrawal reactions, especially